Bo Porter has over 28 years of MLB experience as a player, coach, manager, front office executive, and baseball analyst.

 The Coach of Champions

-Bo is also a motivational speaker and author.
+Bo is also a motivational speaker, author and Publisher (core-mag.com).
 Read his books, subscribe to his upcoming podcast, and follow him on Twitter at @BoPorter16Bo, Facebook @OfficialBoPorter, and Instagram @therealboporter.